Brooklyn Municipal Attorneys

 to speak with an attorney as soon as possible to make sure you do not

-miss the deadline for suing the city of New York.
+miss the deadline for suing the city or state.

 There are many ways that a person can be injured on municipal property

 or by a municipal employee.
 Some examples include: